A complete guide to finding the right ethical outdoor clothing and making your time outside more sustainable

 Great for: hiking, camping, cycling gear

 Cotopaxi are one of the few major outdoor brands that are certified B-Corporations (a tiny percentage of business that do a whole lotta good, more info below).

 Not only are many of their products made from recycled and eco-friendly materials but a large portion of their profits also get reinvested into social enterprises, foundations and environmental initiatives.

 On their products information, you’ll find details about the factory they were produced in, fair labour practices and about the work Cotopaxi are doing in the community.

 Great for: colourful outdoors equipment and casual clothing

-You couldn’t have an ethical outdoors guide without including Patagonia!
-This California-based outdoors company is largely behind the huge increase in environmental awareness within the outdoors industry today.
+You couldn’t have an ethical adventure clothing guide without including Patagonia!
+This California-based outdoor company is largely behind the huge increase in environmental awareness within the outdoor industry today and their gear rocks!

 They’re striving to make their supply chain carbon neutral by 2025 and are a driving force behind sustainable materials, but it’s their mission for environmental responsibility which is having a big impact in the outdoors community.
 As a self-titled activist company, it’s inspiring adventure-lovers to have more of an active role in protecting the environment – awesome work Patagonia!

 Great for: sustainable hiking gear, camping and climbing equipment